zoomosis/artware/timed/doc/readme.txt

-timEd 1.12 readme.txt
+timEd 1.30 readme.txt
 =====================

-(Last updated 2018-02-21.)
+(Last updated 2018-02-22.)

-Welcome to timEd 1.12, a reliable and fast message editor for FidoNet, written by Gerard van Essen.
+Introducing timEd, a reliable and fast message editor for FidoNet, written by Gerard van Essen.
 It supports JAM, Squish, Hudson and *.MSG message bases.

 Added to this basis are many useful functions like nodelist browsing, redefinable keys and macros, character translation, support for encryption